JamesEConnor/BillDeathIndex/README.md

 ## Viewing the Results

-The results can be viewed on a Github pages website that allows for searching, sorting and filtering the various bills considered to be dead.
-[Coming Soon]()
+The results can be viewed on a Github pages website that allows for searching, sorting and filtering the various bills considered to be dead. [https://jameseconnor.github.io/BillDeathIndex-Website/](https://jameseconnor.github.io/BillDeathIndex-Website/)